btnwtn/website/data/articles/higher-order-components-for-beginners.md

 //=> <h1>:)</h1>
 ```

-You can write an HOC that uppercases it's input:
+You can write an HOC that transforms it's input to uppercase:

 ```js
 const yell = (PassedComponent) =>